 To avoid compliance issues, you should keep from mentioning any of these traits in job advertisements.
 The only exception is if one of these characteristics is an inherent requirement for the job, such as a minimum age for the sale of alcohol.
 You should also avoid asking direct questions about these traits in interviews and conversations with prospective employees.

-How to Hire Macedonian Employees
+How to Hire Employees in Macedonia

 If you hire employees under a fixed-term contract, keep in mind that it can only go up to five years.
 You also have to keep a copy of the contract at the premises at all times.
 While trade unions and collective bargaining agreements (CBAs) are not very common in Macedonia, you should still check to see if one applies to your industry, as you’ll need to include those terms in an employment contract.

-Macedonia Employment Compliance Laws
+Macedonia Employment Laws

 - Publish your job vacancies through daily newspapers, national employment agency publications, or private human resource-specialized agencies